AlexandriteSoftware/BB5/BB5.Docs/Components/Form.md

 The user can signal that editing is complete by submitting the form.
 The form then validates the data and invokes `Submitted` event handler.

+Form has two built-in placeholders:

+- `Content` for controls
+- `Actions` for form's action buttons